sdatkinson/NeuralAmpModelerCore/docs/linear.rst

 those counts are equal or either count is one.
 Both fields default to one when omitted from the model configuration.
 Unequal counts greater than one (for example, 2 inputs and 3 outputs) are rejected when constructing/loading the model.
-They no longer silently discard inputs or silence extra outputs.
+As of v0.5.5, they do not silently discard inputs or silence extra outputs.

 Channel mapping
 ---------------